 This battle isn’t just for eggs, tomatoes and purple coneflowers.
 There’s a real battle in the souls around us, too.
 Satan, our enemy, prowls like a lion to devour what (and whom) we love and work for.
 It isn’t fair.
 It isn’t right.
 We hate that this world is full of raccoons, drought, blistering heat waves and everything else we growers run up against.
 Our own small hands make weak weapons in this fight against the invisible.

+How stupid can we be to try to put seeds in the ground and nurture fragile little creatures in this crazy world?
 Wouldn’t it be easier not to try, not to grow, not to love?

 We have felt this foolishness of hope in years past.
 We worked overseas, trying to bring good news and justice to messed-up situations.
 When we tried to demonstrate sustainable ways to plant healthy vegetables on hillsides in Nicaragua, another drought killed everything but our radishes.
 (And it turns out that our friends thought radishes tasted gross.)
 In South Africa, a wildfire swept through our town, killing several people and destroying dozens of homes.
 And the South African seminary we taught ran out of money and had to take drastic measures.
 We have seen families forced to choose between the financial burden of a dad finishing college or a son going to first grade, between a wife going to the doctor or purchasing seeds in hopes of the year’s harvest.